 Welcome to the NFL GPP Pivots article, where we’ll be looking to uncover some sneaky-good DFS plays away from the popular lifts.
 These recommendations are usually risk/reward commodities meant to be used in large-field tournaments.
 Typically, blending these low-owned hidden gems with well-aligned staples contributes to a viable GPP strategy.

 Keep in mind that the following player write-ups were constructed earlier in the week, and sometimes injury situations can alter the fantasy landscape.
 Monitoring our NFL News & Headlines Feed up until game time will keep you in the loop while giving you the subsequent DFS consequences of each information piece.

-We will be looking at the Sunday main slate, meaning Thursday, Sunday, and Monday night games are not included in the following analysis.
+We will be looking at the Sunday main slate, meaning the Sunday night game is not included in the following analysis.